 Keep in mind that brands with larger follower counts will see higher impressions and engagement rates on Stories than in-feed posts, so it’s crucial to track both.
 Stories are actively driving brand awareness, clicks to your site, sales, and more; you want to understand performance here and optimise accordingly.

 In order to accurately calculate your engagement rate, it’s a solid choice to use analytics programs instead of manually going through each post and trying to add up the number of likes or comments manually.

 Analytics tools will help you speed up the process significantly, giving you overall data and information about the engagement of each post.
 They’ll also tell you info that you can’t observe from just looking at a post on its own, including the number of impressions it received or how many people clicked to your profile after seeing it.

-Instagram has a native analytics tool called Insights, which is available for all business profiles.
+Instagram has a native analytics tool called Insights, which is available for all business and creator profiles (but not personal accounts).
 To access them, click on the three lines in the top right hand corner of the Instagram app, and then select “Insights.”

 Once you do this, you’ll be able to see the full insights for your profile, including the performance in both engagement and impressions on each individual post.

 You can see which posts have the higher engagement rates to look for clues like the best times of day to post or the types of content your audience wants to see, along with tracking how your posts are performing overall.

 If you want to use third-party analytics, that’s also a solid choice.
 Many analytics tools will offer much of the same information, if not more, and may even generate downloadable reports for you to save you some time.

 Some of the best social media analytics tools to check out include: